Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Experiments

 \subsection{Experimental Setups}

-\textbf{Datasets.} We used three standard benchmark datasets for our shadow removal experiments: 1) ISTD dataset~\cite{wang2018stacked} includes 1,330 training and 540 testing triplets (shadow images, masks and shadow-free images); 2) Adjusted ISTD (ISTD+) dataset~\cite{le2019shadow} reduces the illumination inconsistency between the shadow and shadow-free image of ISTD using linear regression; 3) SRD dataset~\cite{qu2017deshadownet} consists of 2,680 training and 408 testing pairs of shadow and shadow-free images without the ground-truth shadow masks.
-Referring to ShadowDiffusion~\cite{guo2023shadowdiffusion}, we applied the prediction mask provided by DHAN~\cite{cun2020towards} for the training and testing.
+\textbf{Datasets.} We used three standard datasets: 1) ISTD dataset~\cite{wang2018stacked} includes 1,330 training and 540 testing triplets (shadow images, masks and shadow-free images); 2) Adjusted ISTD (ISTD+) dataset~\cite{le2019shadow} reduces the illumination inconsistency between the shadow and shadow-free image of ISTD; 3) SRD dataset~\cite{qu2017deshadownet} consists of 2,680 training and 408 testing pairs of shadow and shadow-free images without the shadow masks.
+Referring to ShadowDiffusion, we applied the prediction mask provided by DHAN~\cite{cun2020towards} for the training and testing.

-\textbf{Implementation Details.} Our Diff-Shadow is implemented by PyTorch, which is trained using eight NVIDIA GTX 2080Ti GPUs.
+\textbf{Implementation Details.} Our Diff-Shadow is trained using eight NVIDIA GTX 2080Ti GPUs.
 The Adam optimizer~\cite{kingma2014adam} is applied to optimize the parallel UNets with a fixed learning rate of $lr=2e^{-4}$ without weight decay and the training epoch is set as 2,000.
 The exponential moving average~\cite{nichol2021improved} with a weight of 0.999 is applied for parameter updating.
+Further details regarding the inference time and network complexity can be found in the supplementary.

-\textbf{Training Specifications.} For each dataset, the images are resized into $256 \times 256$ for training.
-For each iteration, we initially sampled 8 images from the training set and randomly cropped 16 patches with size $64 \times 64$ from each image plus a down-sampled global image with the same size corresponding to each patch.
+\textbf{Training Specifications.} For each dataset, the images are resized into 256 $\times$ 256 for training.
+For each iteration, we initially sampled 8 images from the training set and randomly cropped 16 patches with size 64 $\times$ 64 from each image plus a down-sampled global image with the same size corresponding to each patch.
 This process resulted in mini-batches consisting of 96 samples.
 We used input time step embeddings for $t$ through sinusoidal positional encoding~\cite{vaswani2017attention} and provided these embeddings as inputs to each residual block in the local and global branches, allowing the model to share parameters across time.
 During sampling, the patch size $R$ is set to 64 and the step size $r$ is set to 8 for covering the whole image.